erc7579/erc7579-implementation/erc.md

 #### Executors

-Executors MUST implement the `IModule` interface.
+Executors MUST implement the `IModule` interface and have module type id: `2`.

 #### Fallback Handlers